digitalocean/terraform-provider-digitalocean/docs/data-sources/app.md

           - `password` - Password for user defined in User.
 Is required when endpoint is set.
 Cannot be set if using a DigitalOcean DBaaS OpenSearch cluster.
       - `index_name` - The index name to use for the logs.
 If not set, the default index name is `logs`.
       - `cluster_name` - The name of a DigitalOcean DBaaS OpenSearch cluster to use as a log forwarding destination.
 Cannot be specified if endpoint is also specified.
+* `termination` - Contains a component's termination parameters.
+  - `grace_period_seconds` - The number of seconds to wait between sending a TERM signal to a container and issuing a KILL which causes immediate shutdown.
+Default: 120, Minimum 1, Maximum 600.
+  - `drain_seconds` - The number of seconds to wait between selecting a container instance for termination and issuing the TERM signal.
+Selecting a container instance for termination begins an asynchronous drain of new requests on upstream load-balancers.
+Default: 15 seconds, Minimum 1, Maximum 110.

 A `static_site` can contain: